The GTC offers Next-Generation sequencing on the Illumina platform. We have two HiSeq 2500 systems with Rapid mode capabilities.

 Please do not ship without first contacting someone in the lab, to make sure that we are here to receive your package.
 Do not rely on voicemail.
 Please wait until you hear back from someone.

 Images acquired from the sequencer are processed through the bundled Illumina image extraction pipeline to get the sequence and quality score for each base.
-If requested, the reads can be aligned to a reference genome using the Illumina ELAND algorithm.
 An in-depth QC report is included in the package.